 So many great minds, philosophers, and wanderers have come and gone.
 And no doubt so many more will follow in a quest to truly understand the yet simple and mysterious fact that from where the universe came from?
 And where the universe will go…..!!!
 Well, there could be so many synonyms for the universe.
 But in the world of philosophy and physics – COSMOS is the abstract one.

 Tychonic System (16th Century AD)

 Let me explain to you how by just simply giving you some facts.
 The LAMBDA-CDM model is based on Bang bang theory.
-The big bang theory of the universe is itself a byproduct of the Einstein’s field equations of the Einsteinian universe.
+The big bang theory of the universe is itself a byproduct of Einstein’s field equations of the Einsteinian universe.
 In the same way, the Einsteinian universe is dependent on the Newtonian universe.
-And all the above mentioned cosmological theories started with the Copernican revolution.
+And all the above-mentioned cosmological theories started with the Copernican revolution.

 So, now I hope you know why I skipped all the cosmological theories of the universe between the 20th century to the 16th century.

 Coming back to the Tychonic model; established by a danish astronomer Tycho Brahe; is one of the obsolete cosmological theories of the universe hypothesizes that the earth is the center of the universe.
 On the other hand, the sun, moon, and all the stars revolve around the earth; And the other planets within our solar system revolve around the sun.

 In other words, the Tychonic system basically combined the mathematical benefits or modern concepts of the Copernican system (heliocentrism) with the philosophical benefits of the Aristotelean-Ptolemaic system (Geocentrism).
 That’s why the Brahe model of the universe is also referred to as the geo-helio-centric model.
 Meaning it provided a conceptual bridge between geocentrism and heliocentrism.